Pungyeon/clean-go-article/proposal.md

 }
 ```

 Looking at the exampe above, it's clear how this also simplifies the usage of our package.
-This way of hiding the implementing, is not only beneficial for the maintainers of the package, but also the users of the package.
+This way of hiding the implementation, is not only beneficial for the maintainers of the package, but also the users of the package.
 Now, when initialising and using the `Sender` structure, there is no concern of the implementation.
 This opens up, for a much looser architecture.
 Because our users aren't concerned with the implementation, we are free to change it at any point, since we have reduced the point of contact users of the package have.
+If we no longer wish to use a channel implementation in our package, we can easily change this, without breaking the usage of the `Send` method (as long as we adhere to it's current function signature).

+>  NOTE: There is a fantastic explanation of how to handle the abstraction in client libraries, taken from the talk [AWS re:Invent 2017: Embracing Change without Breaking the World (DEV319)](#https://www.youtube.com/watch?v=kJq81Y7OEx4)

 ## Clean Golang